 - Water Availability

-When analyzing the future energy potential of the non-powered dam, you should begin your research by looking at water availability and physical relief.
-To determine the regional water availability, you should look at the precipitation (P) and runoff (Q) ratio, also known as Q/P ratio.
-As a result, the locations with higher latitude and colder climates generally have higher hydropower potential.
+To analyze the future energy potential of the non-powered dam, start by looking at water availability and physical relief data.
+For this purpose determine the regional water availability by looking at the precipitation (P) and runoff (Q) ratio, also known as Q/P ratio.
+After you finish your analysis, you will find that the locations with higher latitude and colder climates generally have higher hydropower potential.
 Unfortunately, high evaporation in warmer climates reduces available runoff making the water resources for hydropower less accessible.
-The high precipitation in humid climates also challenges possible flood operations, making these areas less attractive for development.
+Additionally, the high precipitation in humid climates also challenges possible flood operations, making these areas less attractive for development.